Track demand with staffing profiles

 The display settings of the period type and effort type are controlled by the following parameters in the

 Use staffing profile regional calendar to calculate demand in the FTE unit

 By default, PPM calculates demand in the FTE unit based on the resource pool's regional calendar.
 If the Use Staffing Profile Regional Calendar When Converting Demand Effort feature toggle is turned on, PPM calculates the demand in the FTE unit based on the staffing profile's regional calendar.
 For details, see Use feature toggles to turn on/off features.

 - This is a Beta feature.
-It is available in PPM 10.0.1 and later versions.

 - Using this feature requires extra steps to update the database.
 If you want to enable this feature, contact support for details.

 Staffing profile features